A warm wind washed over me as I stepped into the floodlit taxi rank of Marrakesh airport. We approached the man who seemed to be in charge.

 It turned out they were calling out the names of local hotels, doubtlessly having previous success in directing perplexed tourists to their lodgings for small change.
 Luckily we had stopped right outside our hotel and noticing the sign, rung the bell and after a few moments were welcomed in by the owner.

 Riads are the predominant accomodation in this area, a type of traditional Morroccan dwelling built around a central courtyard or garden.
-The contrast between the dim and dusty exterior and the opulent environs of the riad, directed my curiousity to what other wonders were concealed behind the ancient walls of the medina.
+The contrast between the dim and dusty exterior and the opulent environs of the riad, made me wonder what secrets were concealed behind the ancient walls of the medina.

 We had come to Morrocco to climb Toubkal, the highest peak in the Atlas Mountains.
 Around forty miles south of Marrakesh, in the foothills of the Atlas mountains, lies a village called Imlil.
 Most people begin their ascent towards Toubkal from this area, so we were looking to travel there the following morning.
 After strolling the backstreets for a while, we were accosted by a man selling tourist daytrips from a small shopfront.

 “Here, here.”
 He said, pointing at a sandwich board plastered with faded photographs.
 “Agadir?
 Essaouira?
 Ouzoud?
 I give you good price.”

 “Ah, Imili.”
 He said, nodding.
 “You need grand taxi.
 It leaves every hour from the bus station.”

 “We’re trying to climb Toubkal.”
 I said.
 “How do you fancy our chances?”

 He stroked his beard and considered the question.

 “Is possible.”
 He said.
 “Weather can be very bad though, storm can come in then…”

 He paused and glanced around.
 “A German guy died up there just last week.”